 4. Go With Your Gut

 Sometimes it can be on the commute to the hospital, walking around the hospital itself, or during the interview.
-You may find yourself thinking, “I could really see myself here” or “there’s something that didn’t feel right.”
-You’ll be at the site for a year, so don’t ignore the feeling.
+You may find yourself thinking, “I could really see myself here,” or “There’s something that didn’t feel right.”
+You’ll be at the site for close to a year, so don’t ignore the feeling.
 Regardless of where you end up, having inpatient experience will help you throughout your career.
-So get your hospital ID card, grab your DSM, and go!

 - 6 Insider Tips for Your Inpatient Training - July 31, 2017